GM F40 transmission: Design

 The F40 MT2/MU9 uses a Castrol Burmah (BOT 0063) manual transmission fluid, or GM 88862472 gear oil.
 This gear oil is identified in GM documentation as a synthetic 75W-85 GL-4.
 No maintenance is required for normal operation.
+Although the MTF of the F40 transaxle is a fill for life, the actual capacity may be useful for those who have emptied theirs, e.g. when changing the clutch.
+In the user manual of cars fitted with the F40 it is given as 2.8 litres.